 What trousers to wear in Iceland is a question I get asked a lot and it’s an important one.
 You’ll need either waterproof over-pants or ski pants.
-I twore my ski pants which are black so I didn’t look like I’d come straight off the piste.
+I wore my ski pants which are black so I didn’t look like I’d come straight off the piste.
 You’ll need warm ski pants or waterproof trousers to avoid getting wet.
-Don’t wear jeans – they won’t keep you warm and if they get wet they’ll probably ice up in the cold.
+Don’t wear jeans in winter – they won’t keep you warm and if they get wet they’ll probably ice up in the cold.

 Thermal leggings will keep you extra warm under ski pants or waterproof pants.

 What boots to wear in Iceland in winter